Ask the IBCLC: 5 tips for restoring your breast milk supply

 1. Ask questions

-If you’re concerned about restoring your milk supply, track your baby’s growth over the coming weeks.
+If you’re concerned about how to produce more breast milk, track your baby’s growth over the coming weeks.
 During the first month, babies will be back up to birth weight by about 2 weeks of age and continue to gain about four to seven ounces per week or one to two pounds a month for the first six months of life.
 If your breastfeeding baby is growing well, it’s a strong sign that the baby is getting the nutrition needed.

 If you’re stumped as to what’s causing a slowdown in your milk production, ask yourself the following questions: